hal/model-graph/README.md

 RETURN r.address, a.name, alt.name
 ```

-Both required and nillable attributes which don't have alternatives (should return no results!)
+List attributes which are both required and nillable attributes and which don't have alternatives (should return no results!)

 ```cypher
 MATCH (r:Resource)-->(a:Attribute)